GUM DISEASE IS A PROBLEM YOU DO NOT WANT TO OVERLOOK.

 WE ARE HERE TO HELP

 Your dental team plays an integral role in the prevention and management of gum disease.
 Because the cause of this condition is oral bacteria, it is vital to obtain routine care for your specific needs.
 Many people may be well-served by twice-a-year exams and cleanings.
 However, there are instances in which more frequent care is necessary to avoid disease.

-Dr. Sanchez customizes treatment to your individual needs.
+Dr. George customizes treatment to your individual needs.
 One of the first-line treatments to address early infection is scaling and root planing.
 This deep cleaning removes infection and bacteria from pockets around teeth, and encourages the reattachment of tissue.
 But don’t wait until the signs of infection become obvious.
 Call (561) 220-0155 to schedule your visit with our experienced staff, and reduce your risk for gum disease.